-- Since the vehicle's center of gravity changes when removing main parts on the rear side (rear axle, suspension, etc.), support a jack up point on the front side garage jack with a mission jack or equivalent. - Be careful not to smash or do not do anything that would affect piping parts.
+- Every time the vehicle is lifted up, maintain the complete vehicle curb condition. - Since the vehicle's center of gravity changes when removing main parts on the front side (engine, transmission, suspension etc.), support a jack up point on the rear side garage jack with a mission jack or equivalent. - Since the vehicle's center of gravity changes when removing main parts on the rear side (rear axle, suspension, etc.), support a jack up point on the front side garage jack with a mission jack or equivalent. - Be careful not to smash or do not do anything that would affect piping parts.

-Garage Jack and Safety Stand
+Garage Jack and Safety Stand and 2-Pole Lift